savanahamood/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->
 To get Home page that contains data about the movie and to get favourit page .
+How to install all packages that needs to start building the server .
+Get the idea abour wrrc and how the server deal with the reqests . after this task i had a full imagination web request response cycle and i can make queries to get and insert in the data base